trendscenter/dkmeans/README.rst

 ---------------

 The dkmeans filenames are formatted as follows ::
-  dkmeans_\<DECENTRALIZATION\>_\<OPTIMIZATION\>.py
+  dkmeans_\<DECENTRALIZATION STRATEGY\>.py

-And can be run either individually, by importing the script, and running the main function.
+And can be run either individually for a given choice of optimization, by importing the script, and running the main function.
-The optimization strategy can be specified via the optimization keyword.

   >>> import dkmeans_singleshot as ss
   >>> import nump as np